awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration-examples.md

 If you want to use the accelerate endpoint for some AWS CLI commands but not others, you can use either one of the following two methods:
 + You can use the accelerate endpoint per command by setting the `--endpoint-url` parameter to `https://s3-accelerate.amazonaws.com` or `http://s3-accelerate.amazonaws.com` for any s3 or s3api command\.
 + You can setup separate profiles in your AWS Config File\.
 For example, create one profile that sets `use_accelerate_endpoint` to `true` and a profile that does not set `use_accelerate_endpoint`\.
-When you execute a command specify which profile you want to use, depending upon whether or not you want to use the accelerate endpoint\.
+When you run a command specify which profile you want to use, depending upon whether or not you want to use the accelerate endpoint\.

 ### AWS CLI Examples of Uploading an Object to a Bucket Enabled for Transfer Acceleration<a name="transfer-acceleration-examples-aws-cli-3"></a>